ATomIK/fullstack-johnson/assignments/jobtracking/README.md

-# A web app to track clock-in clock-out hours on projects.
+# A web app to track your timesheet on projects.